 GrabFood is a food delivery business that was launched in May 2018 as a part of its everyday super app strategy.
 This service is currently available in around 200 cities across the major six SEA countries.

 Grab offers its driver-partners to make their earing double by becoming GrabFood delivery partners.
-GrabFood is on a path of continued success as one of its top executive claims that its revenue has grown to a mammoth 45 times during March 2018 and December 2018.
+GrabFood is on a path to continued success as one of its top executives claims that its revenue has grown to a mammoth 45 times during March 2018 and December 2018.

 Grocery shopping with GrabFresh

 Grab tried emulating the success of GrabFood by quickly launching its grocery delivery service GrabFresh in July 2018.
-GrabFresh allows its users to choose from the wide range of grocery products and get it delivered at their doorsteps.
+GrabFresh allows its users to choose from a wide range of grocery products and get them delivered at their doorsteps.
 Like in the GrabFood, in the GrabFresh too, the partner-drivers can choose to deliver groceries in between their passenger trips.

 There’s still more to come

 Grab is actively looking to enter into new industry verticals.
 In April 2019, it entered into four more industries which were ticket purchasing, hotel booking, on-demand video streaming, and trip planning.
 Grab partnered with

 - Singaporean video-on-demand streaming platform HOOQ